U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Introduction

-The main contributions are summarized as follows: \begin{itemize} \item We design a new end-to-end DECO-like underwater object detector called U-DECN, with several techniques, \textit{Two-Stage Bounding Box Refinement}, \textit{Separate Contrastive DeNoising Forward}, \textit{Deformable Convolution in SIM}, and \textit{Hybrid Encoder} for different parts of U-DECN. \item We analyze the difference between ConvNet and Transformer encoder-decoder architectures and design optimization methods specifically for ConvNet architecture. \item We propose an underwater color denoising query to improve the generalization for underwater color cast noise. \item Our U-DECN is extensively evaluated on the DUO benchmark which obtains competitive in terms of running speed (deployment efficiency) and accuracy. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We analyze the difference between ConvNet and Transformer encoder-decoder architectures and design optimization methods specifically for ConvNet architecture. \item We design a new end-to-end DECO-like underwater object detector called U-DECN, with several techniques, \textit{Hybrid Encoder} (introducing multi-scale feature information), \textit{Two-Stage Bounding Box Refinement} (improving model performance), \textit{Deformable Convolution in SIM} (addressing query feature misalignment issue caused by \textit{Two-Stage Bounding Box Refinement}), \textit{Underwater Color DeNoising Query} (improving the generalization for underwater color cast noise), and \textit{Separate Contrastive DeNoising Forward} (improving the convergence speed of training) for different parts of U-DECN. \item Our U-DECN is extensively evaluated on the DUO and RUOD benchmark which obtains competitive in terms of running speed, deployment efficiency, and accuracy.
+Ablation studies demonstrate the effectiveness of our proposed methods. \end{itemize}

-The rest of this paper is organized as follows: \cref{sec:related_work} reviews some related works. \cref{sec:method} describes the details of the proposed U-DECN. \cref{sec:experiments} contains relevant experiments and analysis. \cref{sec:conclusion} is about conclusion.
+The rest of this paper is organized as follows: Section \ref{sec:related_work} reviews some related works.
+Section \ref{sec:method} describes the details of the proposed U-DECN.
+Section \ref{sec:experiments} contains relevant experiments and analysis.
+Section \ref{sec:conclusion} is about conclusion.